dioguerra/ArgoProject/docs/argocd.md

 > **_NOTE:_**  For the purposes of this tutorial we will not setup users and will instead use the admin account.
-Ideally a system backed by a centralized authentication server should be use for ease of management, integration and maintenance.
+Ideally a system backed by a centralized authentication server should be use for ease of management, integration, maintenance and most importantly security.